Purge CDN cache by URL

 The user has exceeded the request quota

-To get started, generate an access token that you can use to access the API and make authenticated requests.
+To access the API and make authenticated requests, generate an access token.
 You can use a REST tool like cURL or Postman to send the requests.
-For this documentation, we used Postman.
+For this guide, we used Postman.

 To send a purge by URL request: